MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-deploy-appv-databases-with-sql-scripts.md

 ms.prod: w10
 ms.date: 04/19/2017
 ---
-# How to Deploy the App-V Databases by Using SQL Scripts
+# How to deploy the App-V databases by using SQL scripts

 >Applies to Windows Server 2016.

 Use the following instructions to use SQL scripts, rather than the Windows Installer, to:

 * Install the App-V databases
 * Upgrade the App-V databases to a later version

 >[!NOTE]